What’s the difference between PayPal, Stripe, Square, and a true merchant account… and which one is best?

-It actually happens all the time and may have even happened to you.
+Frozen PayPay accounts happen all the time and may have even happened to you.

-If you just Google “frozen paypal account” of “frozen stripe account” you’ll see what I’m talking about.
+If you just Google “frozen PayPal account” of “frozen stripe account” you’ll see what I’m talking about.

 If that happens to you, you’re at the mercy of that service provider’s customer service and it’s just not a place you want to be in.